SiddharthSirohi/MCliPPy/README.md

     *   Suggest contextually relevant quick actions.
     *   Draft email replies (incorporating found free slots if requested).
     *   Parse details from user suggestions for creating new calendar events.
+    *   **For Natural Language Commands:** Interprets user intent, selects appropriate MCP tools from a wide range of available Gmail & Calendar actions, formulates parameters, and can plan multi-step operations. *(User confirmation for execution of LLM-decided actions is a planned future enhancement for safety.)*
 *   **Interactive Quick Actions:** Users can select LLM-suggested actions or interact through menus to manage emails (reply) and calendar events (create, update, delete, find free slots).
 *   **Timeout-Resilient Actions:** MCP sessions for executing user-chosen actions are established just-in-time to prevent connection timeouts during user input delays.
 *   **`launchd` Scheduling:** Enables true background operation on macOS, with generated `.plist` files for user-configured schedules.